amoscaritola/VideoData/README.md

 Gets a list of all files from directory and sub-directories
 <br>
-Creates a CSV of all the video files and their resolution
+Creates a CSV of all the video files resolution, container and format.
 <br>
 Currently only tested on MacOS